-In keeping with guidelines proposed by the Association of Pathology Chairmen, the training program is divided into two parts:
+In keeping with guidelines proposed by the Association of Pathology Chairs, the training program is divided into two parts:

 Anatomic Pathology Rotation

-The anatomic pathology core curriculum includes required rotations in:
+The anatomic pathology core curriculum includes 27 rotations in:

 Clinical Pathology Rotation

 The clinical pathology core curriculum consists of 20 rotations in:

 - Hematopathology (6 blocks)

 - Blood Bank/Coag (4 blocks)